roble/888-spectate/README.md

   * [assets/](./src/assets) - CSS and favicon
 * [tests/](./tests) - tests files

-if you open the index.html directly in your browser, you will get a CORS error, you will be able to see the page but it is not goind to work properly. it will happen becouse the javascript files is in separate files and any modern browser will block it.
+If you open the index.html directly in your browser, you will get a CORS error, you will be able to see the page but it is not going to work properly. it will happen because the javascript files are separated and any modern browser will block them for security reasons.
 All needed information is on the link below:

 https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors/CORSRequestNotHttp#what_went_wrong